810 S. Wright St

 David R. M. Beck is the author and co-author of several award-winning books on the history of federal American Indian policy and urban American Indian history, including The Struggle for Self-Determination and City Indian.
 His most recent book, Unfair Labor?, which Curtis Hinsley called “a master class in historical research and interpretation,” analyzes the labor and economic history of American Indian and Indigenous people who worked at and for the 1893 World’s Columbian Exposition in Chicago.
 Dr. Beck taught in the Native American Studies Department at the University of Montana for more than two decades, and prior to that at NAES (Native American Educational Services) College and the University of Illinois at Chicago.

 Dr. Beck’s current book project is on the U.S. government's American Indian policy in the 1950s and 1960s.
-Tentatively titled “Bribed with our own money:” Federal Abuse of American Indian Funds in the Termination Era, the work provides six case studies in which federal officials attempted to withhold money belonging to Indigenous nations in an effort to force them to relinquish their political relationship with the United States.
+Titled “Bribed with our own money:” Federal Abuse of American Indian Funds in the Termination Era, the work provides six case studies in which federal officials attempted to withhold money belonging to Indigenous nations in an effort to force them to relinquish their political relationship with the United States.
+It is scheduled for publication by University of Nebraska Press in Spring 2024.

 B.A.
 Northwestern University, American Culture